Stolkerve/todo-list/README.md

 # todo-list
- A nice todo list made with vue and nodejs
+ A nice todo list made with vue, nodejs and mysql